pablomilanese/car-classification/README.md

 [Link] https://www.kaggle.com/code/goyalshalini93/car-price-prediction-linear-regression-rfe/notebook

 The data we used for this project was retreived from Kaggle, in the above link.
 The data is stored in a csv.
 The data contains 24 distinct columns with information pertaining to car specs from 22 different automakers.
+Questions we hope to answer from the data, is to determine what factors assist in predicting the fuel system for a car.

 ### Communication Protocol